Algio-Nightly/MarkMatrix-AI-Venv/README.md

 # MarkMatrixAI V1.0

 ## Overview:
-- MarkMatrix AI is a Basic Terminal Based Automation which takes  Questions, Answers and Max Marks as an Input in the form of a `.csv` file.
+MarkMatrix AI is a **terminal-based automation tool** that evaluates answers using the **Google Gemini API**.
+It takes **questions, answers, and maximum marks** from a `.csv` file, analyzes them with a fixed AI prompt, and saves the evaluation results in the **`Responses`** folder.

+---

+## ✨ Features
+- ✅ Automated answer evaluation
-- It Analyses the file using Google Gemini given a fixed prompt.
+- ✅ AI-powered marking with Google Gemini
-- After Analyzing the Output is stored in a user-defined file name in the Responses.csv folder
-- The Gemini Output gives the following fields by analyzing the file
-	- Obtained Marks out of Max Marks Specified
-	- Reasoning for Obtained Marks
+- ✅ CSV input and structured output
+- ✅ Includes reasoning and improvement suggestions
+- ✅ Simple retry mechanism for failed AI responses

+---

+## 📌 Output Fields
+After analysis, Gemini provides:
-	- Areas of Improvement
+- **Obtained Marks** (out of the specified maximum marks)
+- **Reasoning** for the awarded marks
+- **Areas for Improvement**

+---

+## 📂 Project Structure
+MarkMatrix-AI/
+│── main.py
+│── requirements.txt
+│── .env.example
+│── QuestionList.csv
+│── Responses/ # Output folder
+└── .gitignore